fulcrumgenomics/fgsmk/CONTRIBUTING.md

 poetry task fix-and-check-all
 ```

-## Creating a release on PyPi
+## Creating a release on PyPI

-1. Clone the repository recursively and ensure you are on the main (un-dirty) branch
-2. Checkout a new branch to prepare the library for release
-3. Bump the version of the library to the desired [SemVer](https://semver.org/) with `poetry version #.#.#`
-4. Commit the version bump changes with a Git commit message like `chore(release): bump to #.#.#`
-5. Push the commit to the upstream remote, open a PR, ensure tests pass, and seek reviews
-6. Squash merge the PR
-7. Tag the new commit on the main branch of the origin repository with the new SemVer

-[GitHub Actions](.github/workflows/publish.yml) will take care of the remainder of the deployment and release process with:

-1. Unit tests will be run for safety-sake
-2. A source distribution will be built
-3. Multi-arch multi-Python binary distributions will be built
-4. Assets will be deployed to PyPi with the new SemVer
-5. A [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)-aware changelog will be drafted
-6. A GitHub release will be created with the new SemVer and the drafted changelog
+> [!NOTE]

-[!NOTE] This project follows Semantic Versioning.
+> This project follows [Semantic Versioning](https://semver.org/), aka SemVer.
 In brief:
+>

-MAJOR version when you make incompatible API changes
+> - MAJOR version when you make incompatible API changes
-MINOR version when you add functionality in a backwards compatible manner
+> - MINOR version when you add functionality in a backwards compatible manner
-PATCH version when you make backwards compatible bug fixes
+> - PATCH version when you make backwards compatible bug fixes

+> [!IMPORTANT]
-[!IMPORTANT] Consider editing the changelog if there are any errors or necessary enhancements.
+> Consider editing the changelog if there are any errors or necessary enhancements.

+1. Clone the repository recursively, ensure you are on the main branch, and that the working directory is clean.
+2. Check out a new branch to prepare the library for release.
+3. Bump the version of the library to the desired SemVer with `poetry version #.#.#`.
+4. Commit the version bump changes with a Git commit message like `chore(release): bump to #.#.#`.
+5. Push the commit, open a PR, ensure tests pass, and seek reviews.
+6. Squash merge the PR into the `main` branch.
+7. Tag the new commit on the main branch with the bumped version number.

+    > [!WARNING]
+    > The tag **must** be a valid SemVer version number and **must** match the version set by `poetry version` in (3).
+The [publishing GitHub Action](.github/workflows/publish_fgsmk) is activated by a new tag on the `main` branch containing a valid SemVer version.

+GitHub Actions will take care of the remainder of the deployment and release process:

+1. Unit tests will be re-run.
+2. A source distribution will be built.
+3. A multi-arch multi-Python wheel (binary) distributions will be built.
+4. Assets will be deployed to PyPi with the new version.
+5. A [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/)-aware changelog will be drafted.
+6. A GitHub release will be created with the new version tag and the drafted changelog.